Your Vacation Guide to Northwest Florida

 The “world’s luckiest fishing village,” as the residents like to call it, was first established by New England fisherman Leonard Destin in the 1840s.
 What started out as a small fishing village has grown into a popular Florida vacation destination.
 Visitors flock to its emerald-green waters, bright white sand beaches, upscale and outlet shopping complexes (the Silver Sands Factory Stores claims to be “the nation’s largest designer outlet center” based on number of designer-name stores), elegant restaurants, premier resorts and condo rentals.
 Fishing and seafood are still popular; Destin Fishing Rodeo and Destin Seafood Festival draw big crowds each October.

 Not everyone knows that Fort Walton Beach hosts its own Mardi Gras.
 It’s a fun, Florida-style spin on the renowned revelry, but at its heart, this city’s all about the water.
 Ultra-green Gulf waves lap at blinding-white shores where dunes, resorts and water sports abound.
-The Boardwalk on nearby Okaloosa Island is a family-friendly attraction, and Florida’s Gulfarium lets you watch dolphin and sea lion shows and peer into large-scale aquariums.
+The Boardwalk on nearby Okaloosa Island is a family-friendly attraction, and Gulfarium Marine Adventure Park lets you watch dolphin and sea lion shows and peer into large-scale aquariums.
 History gets serious at the Indian Temple Mound Museum downtown and at Eglin Air Force Base’s Air Force Armament Museum, where you can view vintage aircraft for free.

 This may be South Walton’s original community from the 1800s, but Grayton Beach carefully balances history and culture.
 Sand dunes resemble snow-capped hills guarding quiet sands, and dense pines and oaks shroud aged wooden homes conjuring up a time when the pace here was even more easy-going.
 Make time to explore the trails and shores of Grayton Beach State Park.
 Colorful cottages all in a row conceal galleries and whimsical boutiques near much-talked-about restaurants.

 You can feed giraffes, view twin tamarinds and take in acre after acre of free-roaming animals along the Safari Line express at the Gulf Breeze Zoo.
-Or, look for blue herons, brown pelicans and five-lined skinks inside the Naval Live Oaks Area (and headquarters) of the Gulf Islands National Seashore.
+Or, look for blue herons, brown pelicans and five-lined skinks inside the Naval Live Oaks Area (and headquarters) of Gulf Islands National Seashore.

 On the surface, Marianna is all antiques and 19th-century relics.
 St. Luke’s Episcopal Church, scene of the Civil War Battle of Marianna, still stands.
 Beneath the town, caverns (both water-filled and dry) invite exploration.
 Tours at Florida Caverns State Park reveal limestone stalactites and stalagmites – you also can camp and fish here, and the multi-use trails are popular with horseback riders, cyclists and walkers.
+Before you visit Marianna, which was damaged by Hurricane Michael, please check here to ensure it is ready to welcome you.

 Blackwater River State Forest reveals trails along its waterway and Juniper, Coldwater and Sweetwater creeks (watch for pitcher plant bogs).
 Also see the town’s 1912 Imogene Theater, Gothic Revival-style St. Mary’s Episcopal Church and the West Florida Railroad Museum.